Govind2412/Govind2412/README.md

   </a>
 </p>

-I'm a Computer Science graduate who enjoys turning data and models into things that actually work — from real-time computer vision systems to NLP pipelines and, increasingly, Generative AI applications.
+I'm a Computer Science graduate who enjoys turning data and models into things that actually work — from Machine Learning pipelines to NLP systems and, increasingly, Generative AI applications.
 I like understanding a problem end-to-end: from cleaning and preparing data, to building and evaluating a model, to getting it running somewhere real.

 ---